-- 7. Update your configuration files (/etc/keystone/) on all nodes (except the first node, which youve already done) with those corresponding to the latest release. - 8.
+- 8. Update your configuration files (/etc/keystone/) on all nodes (except the first node, which youve already done) with those corresponding to the latest release. - 9.
 Upgrade all keystone nodes to the next release, and restart them one at a time.
-During this step, youll have a mix of releases operating side by side, both writing to the database. - As the next release begins writing to the new schema, database triggers will also migrate the data to the old schema, keeping both data schemas in sync. - 9.
-Run keystone-manage db_sync --contract to remove the old schema and all data migration triggers.
+During this step, youll have a mix of releases operating side by side, both writing to the database.

+As the next release begins writing to the new schema, database triggers will also migrate the data to the old schema, keeping both data schemas in sync.

+10. (New in Newton) Run keystone-manage db_sync --contract to remove the old schema and all data migration triggers.